welloworld/ChromiumBookmarksShortcutsPatch/README.md

 We found that keyboard shortcuts for the bookmark's bar can be really cool and helping.

 ## WHY
-We found many solutions implementing JS extensions, but unfortunately all of them were kind of suck, Due to the fact that the bookmarks API to JS extensions is missing the feature of folders.
+We found many solutions implementing JS extensions, but unfortunately all of them were suck, Due to the fact that the bookmarks API to JS extensions is missing the feature of folders.

-That means, that you can't open folders (an UI windows).
+That means, that you can't open folders (UI windows).

-This led JS solutions to use ugly ideas such as creating everything in their own UI.
+This led JS solutions to use ugly ideas such as creating **everything in their own UI**.

 Our goal is to solve that problem!

 ## HOWTO